- Oops!Something went wrong.Please try again later.

-In the age of tech-stock blue-sky investing, my choice may seem old fashioned; I still prefer profitable companies like Primerica (NYSE:PRI).
+In contrast to all that, I prefer to spend time on companies like Primerica (NYSE:PRI), which has not only revenues, but also profits.
 Even if the shares are fully valued today, most capitalists would recognize its profits as the demonstration of steady value generation.
 In comparison, loss making companies act like a sponge for capital - but unlike such a sponge they do not always produce something when squeezed.

 How Quickly Is Primerica Increasing Earnings Per Share?

-Careful consideration of revenue growth and earnings before interest and taxation (EBIT) margins can help inform a view on the sustainability of the recent profit growth.
+I like to see top-line growth as an indication that growth is sustainable, and I look for a high earnings before interest and taxation (EBIT) margin to point to a competitive moat (though some companies with low margins also have moats).
 I note that Primerica's revenue from operations was lower than its revenue in the last twelve months, so that could distort my analysis of its margins.
-Primerica maintained stable EBIT margins over the last year, all while growing revenue 8.0% to US$2.1b.
-That's a real positive.
+Primerica maintained stable EBIT margins over the last year, all while growing revenue 7.4% to US$2.2b.
+That's progress.

 Are Primerica Insiders Aligned With All Shareholders?

 It's good to see that insiders are invested in the company, but are remuneration levels reasonable?
 Well, based on the CEO pay, I'd say they are indeed.
-For companies with market capitalizations between US$2.0b and US$6.4b, like Primerica, the median CEO pay is around US$5.9m.
+I discovered that the median total compensation for the CEOs of companies like Primerica with market caps between US$4.0b and US$12b is about US$6.6m.

 Primerica offered total compensation worth US$5.3m to its CEO in the year to .
-That seems pretty reasonable, especially given its below the median for similar sized companies.
-While the level of CEO compensation isn't a huge factor in my view of the company, modest remuneration is a positive, because it suggests that the board keeps shareholder interests in mind.
+That comes in below the average for similar sized companies, and seems pretty reasonable to me.
+CEO compensation is hardly the most important aspect of a company to consider, but when its reasonable that does give me a little more confidence that leadership are looking out for shareholder interests.
 I'd also argue reasonable pay levels attest to good decision making more generally.

 Does Primerica Deserve A Spot On Your Watchlist?